Shopify and Spocket make it incredibly simple to set up an entire dropshipping store in just an afternoon. Here's how to do it.

 From the left-hand menu within Shopify, click Products (1), then Collections (2), and Create collection (3).

-With Spocket set up, let’s do the fun part: adding products!
+With Spocket set up, let’s do the fun: add products!

 Click Search Products on the left-hand menu.
 Since we’re building a kitchen dropshipping store, I will choose the Home & Garden category, then Kitchen subcategory.